tusharmverma/ai-clone-builder/docs/project-overview.md

 # 🎯 Project Overview

-## What is fol-ai-match?
+## What is ai-clone-builder?

-**fol-ai-match** is an AI clone system designed for dating and matchmaking scenarios.
+**ai-clone-builder** is an AI clone system designed for dating and matchmaking scenarios.
 It creates realistic digital personalities that can engage in natural conversations, both with users and with each other.

 ## 🧠 The Vision